-Today I’m sharing 15 favorite Fall planter ideas that you can plant in the same pots you used for Summer!
+Today I’m sharing 15 favorite Fall planter ideas in containers that you can plant in the same pots you used for Summer!
 I usually just purchase some mums, but I have seen so many beautiful arrangements this year that I think I may up my game a little bit.
 Living in New England presents gorgeous leaves that turn vibrant red and orange starting in September and ending in mid October.
 Planting Fall planters has been a tradition since I was a kid.

-I thought I would share a few of my favorite fall planter ideas that I found and I hope you’ll find some inspiration, too!
+I thought I would share a few of my updated favorite fall flower planters and ideas that I found and I hope you’ll find some inspiration, too!

 Fall Planter Ideas